Wawel Castle Tours

 boutique

-Mid-range property in the Old Town with castle views and easy access to the main attractions.
+Compact boutique property in the Old Town with views toward the hill.

 district